Entries for 2026 will open soon!

 Best Comedy Programme

-This category will reward the best comedy one-off special or series of whatever duration that is deemed to be the outstanding original production in the genre.
-This category covers a wide range of comedy including sitcoms, stand-up, comedy dramas and sketch shows.
+This category will reward the best comedy one-off special or series that is deemed to be the outstanding original production in the genre.
+This category covers a wide range of scripted comedy including sitcoms, stand-up and sketch shows.

-Panel shows should NOT be submitted and are instead eligible for best entertainment show.
+Panel shows should NOT be submitted and are instead eligible for Best Entertainment Programme.

 Best Current Affairs Programme

-This award will go to a programme or investigation offering fresh and considered analysis of current affairs events.
-This could be a specific episode of a strand or a topical, news-led documentary broadcast during the qualifying period.
+This award will go to a programme that offered outstanding analysis of or investigation of topical current affairs during the qualifying period.

-Judges will be looking for evidence of outstanding journalism, exclusive content or access, and fresh insights or perspectives.
-Breaking news coverage should not be entered.
+Judges will be looking for evidence of outstanding journalism and news gathering, fresh insights or perspective, and exclusive coverage.

 Best Daytime Programme